Shillong Accord of 1975: Discussions

-There were a series of four discussions held with governor alone; at times, assisted by his advisors and Joint secretary of MHA.
-In all the four discussions held on 10 and 11 November 1975, the representatives from underground government and liaison committee participated.
+There was a series of four discussions between Singh and the underground leaders.
+For some of these, Singh was assisted by Kampani, Ramunni, and Zopianga; for some he was not.
+In all four discussions held on 10 and 11 November 1975, the representatives from underground government and liaison committee participated.

 Agreement details

 The outcome of the discussions were compiled into three-point agreement, that ultimately came to be known as historic "Shillong Accord of 1975."